 The most important thing a person can do when they notice the early symptoms of WKS is to stop drinking immediately.
 Medically supervised detox is typically the safest way for people with long-term alcohol use disorder to get sober.

 People with symptoms of Wernicke’s encephalopathy or WKS need urgent medical attention to address their thiamine deficiency.
-Medically administered doses of vitamin B1 are key to limiting the most severe and irreversible effects of the condition.
+Medically administered doses of vitamin B1 are vital to limiting the condition’s most severe and irreversible effects.
 With WKS, time is of the essence; the sooner a person with symptoms stops drinking and gets appropriate medical attention, the better chance they have of recovery.

-If you or a loved one is struggling to control your drinking, it’s important to understand the potential health complications and side effects that can result.
-It’s also important to know that sobriety and recovery are possible with the right treatment and support.
+If you or a loved one is struggling to control your drinking, it’s essential to understand the potential health complications and side effects that can result.
+It’s also important to know that sobriety and recovery are possible with the proper treatment and support.

 1. Chandrakumar, Abin, et al. “Review of Thiamine Deficiency Disorders: Wernicke Encephalopathy and Korsakoff Psychosis.”
 Journal of Basic and Clinical Physiology and Pharmacology, vol. 30, no. 2, 2 Oct.
 2018, pp. 153–162, https://doi.org/10.1515/jbcpp-2018-0075.